zoyafuso-NOAA/Optimal_Allocation_GoA_Manuscript/README.md

 *Atheresthes stomias*: arrowtooth flounder

-Gadus chalcogrammus: Alaska or walleye pollock
+*Gadus chalcogrammus*: Alaska or walleye pollock

-Gadus macrocephalus: Pacific cod
+*Gadus macrocephalus*: Pacific cod

-Glyptocephalus zachirus: rex sole
+*Glyptocephalus zachirus*: rex sole

-Hippoglossoides elassodon: flathead sole
+*Hippoglossoides elassodon*: flathead sole

-Hippoglossus stenolepis: Pacific halibut
+*Hippoglossus stenolepis*: Pacific halibut

-Lepidopsetta bilineata: southern rock sole
+*Lepidopsetta bilineata*: southern rock sole

-Lepidopsetta polyxystra: northern rock sole
+*Lepidopsetta polyxystra*: northern rock sole

-Microstomus pacificus: Pacific Dover sole
+*Microstomus pacificus*: Pacific Dover sole

-Sebastes alutus: Pacific ocean perch
+*Sebastes alutus*: Pacific ocean perch

-Sebastes melanostictus/aleutianus: blackspotted and rougheye rockfishes.
+*Sebastes melanostictus/aleutianus*: blackspotted and rougheye rockfishes.
 Due to identification issues between two rockfishes these two species were combined into a species group we will refer as "Sebastes B_R" (blackspotted rockfish and rougheye rockfish, respectively) hereafter.

-Limanda aspera: yellowfin sole
+*Limanda aspera*: yellowfin sole

-Sebastes polyspinis: northern rockfish
+*Sebastes polyspinis*: northern rockfish

-Sebastes variabilis: dusky rockfish
+*Sebastes variabilis*: dusky rockfish

-Sebastolobus alascanus: shortspine thornyhead
+*Sebastolobus alascanus*: shortspine thornyhead

 ## Input Data

-The spatiotemporal domain of the survey optimization is the Gulf of Alaska divided into a Xnm resolution grid.
+The spatial domain of the survey optimization is the Gulf of Alaska divided into a Xnm resolution grid.
 This is the same grid that used as an extrapolation grid in the VAST package and can be accessed :

 Code to get this

+Density of each species was predicted across the spatiotemporal domain using a multispecies vector autoregressive spatiotemporal model using the VAST package.
+Code in the repository zoyafuso-NOAA/MS_OM_GoA/ was used to run the VAST models and output and diagnotics can be accessed ...
+Gulf of Alaska bottom-trawl catch-per-unit area survey data were used from years 1996, 1999, and the odd years from 2003-2019.

+Data for the optimization were synthesized in the optimization_data.R script